 The project was afforded several months of planning, encompassing the production of a robust cost management plan to incorporate a streamlined and cost effective program for international and regional transport logistics and the use of local suppliers.
 Local suppliers were appointed for waste disposal, recycling and transportation services, given the large volumes of steel to be removed from site.

 French legislation was a key factor during planning stage.
 Our RAMS submissions, contractual and other health and safety related documents were constructed in compliance with French law before being translated into the French language.
+Euro Demolition & Dismantling also retained the services of a French Interpreter during the project and our French speaking HSEQ Manager spent large periods of time on the project.

 The first phase of our project included the decommissioning and dismantling of two super-sized industrial panzer chain feeders with hoppers, used as part of the quarry’s crushing facility.
 The feeders were dismantled into smaller sized components, before being strategically crane lifted away for resale.
 In addition, our team successfully decommissioned and dismantled a circa 1 mile long over-ground conveyor system, used for transporting limestone from the crusher to the main processing plant.
 A substantial section of the conveyor was situated some 70ft above ground level, over a main highway leading into the nearby town, as well as a major river.
 Extensive planning and health and safety measures were observed for this stretch of the decommission.